Citizen input sought on Palisades Economic Recovery Plan

-SOUTH HAVEN — Even as efforts persist to repower the Palisades Nuclear Power Plant in Covert Township, regional planning groups are proceeding with strategies to absorb the economic impact that the plant’s closure in 2022 will have on the region.
+Even as efforts persist to repower the Palisades Nuclear Power Plant in Covert Township, regional planning groups are proceeding with strategies to absorb the negative economic impact that the plant’s closure in 2022 will have on the region in the future.

-The latest initiative involves next week’s public release of the latest draft of the assessment portion of the Palisades Economic Recovery Plan.
+The latest initiative involves this week’s public release of the latest draft of the assessment portion of the Palisades Economic Recovery Plan.

 “The assessment represents another step in our effort to listen to leaders and citizens and dive deep into data to build a roadmap for economic recovery,” said John Egelhaaf, executive director of the Southwest Michigan Regional Planning Commission.
 “We hope people will give it a look and tell us what they think.”